-What exactly happens in the case of macular degeneration?
+What exactly happens in the case of Macular Degeneration?

 Macular degeneration is a disease of the retina.
 This structure belongs to the very complex and functionally intensive inner part of the eye.
 Here the visual cells convert the incoming light signals into nerve impulses.

 The vicious circle begins when the optic cells are not sufficiently supplied

 At an advanced age or when the body’s own healing abilities are dysfunctional, the retina in the area of the so-called “yellow spot” is poorly supplied.
 This is also where the “point of sharpest vision” is located.

-The formation of drusen is a symptom of macular degeneration
+The formation of drusen is a symptom of Macular Degeneration

 Due to the lack of oxygen and energy, the supply of the photoreceptors and the removal of metabolic products comes to stagnation.
 The deposits form so-called drusen, which impair the flow even more.